catscarlet/php_login_sample/README.md

 # php_login_sample
 A very simple login system using PHP and session cookies .
-Use in learning PHP
+Use it for learning PHP